Dead Dudes in the House

 Dead Dudes in the House (also known as The Dead Come Home or The House on Tombstone Hill) is a 1989 independent horror film written and directed by James Riffel and distributed by Troma Entertainment.
-The film follows a group of teenagers who travel up to a dilapidated house for some fixing up.
-Unbeknownst to them, the house is occupied by a murderous old woman and her sultry daughter, who proceed to pick the teens off one by one.
+The film follows a group of teenagers who decide to renovate an old, seemingly-abandoned house, unaware that the house is occupied by a murderous old woman and her sultry daughter.